Workers on a chicken factory farm

 --

-Now more than ever, we need to rethink the way we interact with animals.
-By reducing our meat consumption, World Animal Protection expects factory farming to be phased out, which in turn will result in protecting our health, safety, and that of our neighbors.
+Now more than ever, we need to rethink how we interact with animals.
+World Animal Protection works to ban factory farming, which will protect our health, safety, and that of our neighbors.

 By shifting to more sustainable and kinder practices, we have the potential to put an end to many of the cruel practices farmed animals face today, such as extreme confinement, the overuse of antibiotics, and brutal mutilations.